ajavamind/A3DCamera/docs/PhotoBooth.md

 It could also be used on another XReal Beam Pro with its glasses to download and view the photo booth's photos.
 (But I have not tested this feature)

+The APK is not ready for distribution release.

 ## Notes
+In Photo Booth mode the app must be placed in developer mode with the "Stay awake" option turned on.
+This is needed to keep the app running for 7 hours in the photo booth when power is connected to also charge the XBP.

-All the Android devices are placed in developer mode to prevent a timeout turn off.
-The device has to be charging to not turn off.
+Since the booth may run for hours, all Android devices used by require developer mode to prevent a timeout turn off.
+The device has to be charging to not sleep.